Care Quality Commission (CQC)

 CQC Clinical Searches webinar

-The CQC has recently delivered a webinar on clinical searches which practices may wish to review and find beneficial within the practice.
+The CQC delivered a webinar on clinical searches which practices may wish to review and find beneficial within the practice.
 A copy of CQC clinical searches webinar is on the attached link.

 The CQC’s new approach